Raise a concern about a social worker

 A hearing might not be necessary, but if it is, you may need to be involved.
 You may want to read this information for people giving evidence at a fitness to practise hearing.

 The entire fitness to practise process can take around 1 year from start to finish.
-If you need support to understand the fitness to practise process, you can contact us on 0808 196 2274 or [email protected].

 4. Check that you understand the things we cannot do